 Qualifications and Accreditations

-Currently, Jess tutors at her home-studio in Parafield Gardens, fostering each students' love for music and transforming vocal abilities into more than could have been imagined, embracing each students’ unique style, whilst helping them find their star potential.
-Jess assists the students with songs and techniques to suit their own voices, challenges, and niches.
+Jess tutors at her home-studio in Parafield Gardens, fostering each students' love for music and transforming vocal abilities into more than could have been imagined, embracing each students’ unique styles and abilities, whilst helping them find their star potential.
+Jess assists the students with songs and techniques to suit their own voice strengths and challenges, aiming to help each of them to explore and find their own voice niches.

 Jess has been tutoring professionally since 2009, though she began freelancing in 2004, coaching her classmates in individual sessions, and taking the choirs and ensembles through warm-ups and exercises.

-Genres/singing styles taught; Funk, Free-jazz, Ska, African, Pop, Gospel, Rock, Swing, Latin, Rap, R&B, Contemporary, Modal, and Bossa Nova.
+Genres/singing styles taught; Jazz, Contemporary, Alternative, Country, Rap, HipHop, R&B, Ballads, Singer-Songwriter, Soul, Disco, Choral, Classical, Folk, Gospel, Christian, Funk, Ska, African, Regge, Musical Theatre, Song and Dance, Pop, Gospel, Rock, Swing, Latin, Rap, Contemporary, Modal, and Bossa Nova.

-Her eclectic degree has equipped her with skills in conducting, stagecraft, transcribing, arranging, vocal percussion, scat singing and improvisation, vocal healing, eurhythmics, complex rhythmic patterns, writing vocalize, and spontaneous composition.
+The eclectic Bachelor Of Music degree has equipped Jess with skills in conducting, stagecraft, transcribing, arranging, vocal percussion, scat singing and improvisation, vocal healing, eurhythmics, complex rhythmic patterns, writing vocalize, and spontaneous composition.

-Jess’ vast experience in many group situations has given her an appreciation for choral singing, harmonization, and vocal blend, and she has also tutored choral directors.
+Jess’ vast experience in many group situations has given her an appreciation for choral singing, harmonization, and vocal blend - Jess has also tutored choral directors and vocal coaches in how to teach and how to conduct.

 Jess played Bb Tuba with Adelaide’s Enfield Brass Band and the Kelmzig Oompah Band between 2014 and 2017.
 Among her hilights there was performing “Around The World In 80 Minutes” for the 2014 Fringe Festival,